Inside Cambridge Analytica’s Plot to Break the World

 Why I read this book?

-During 2018/19, I was developing an Artificial Intelligence based project, something I had never done before and also an area that was entirely new me.
+During 2018/19, I was developing an Artificial Intelligence based project, something I had never done before.
 I had no real formative Data Science skills, other than I knew a lot about Database systems and strong API development and integration skills and understood a little about algorithms.

 Data Science and Artificial Intelligence (AI), in my opinion is a whole different world in software development, although there is certainly a quite a bit of cross-over it does not necessarily mean because you are good in either of disciplines it is easy for one to cross-over.
 I found this out within the first couple of weeks, when I found myself having to learn whole heap of different concepts, terminology, paradigms and even ways of thinking.